EstimatedEst. Read Time: 20 minutes

 prone wrist curl with cable forearm contraction

-If you don’t have access to a cable machine, you can replicate the same movement using a resistance band.
+3. If you don’t have access to a cable machine, you can easily perform it with a resistance band.
+In fact, forearm band workouts are just as effective as forearm workouts with weight plates.

 Play Button